Authentic Lessons for 21st Century Learning

 Extend

-Students will create free verse poem featuring a symbol that represents them.
+Students will compose a free verse poem featuring symbols that represent themselves.

 Evaluate